codepro33/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 ## 📈 Convergence Analysis

-We analyze how both methods converge toward $ \pi $ as the number of iterations increases (from 100 to 100,000).
+We analyze how both methods converge toward $\pi$ as the number of iterations increases (from 100 to 100,000).

 ### Plot: Convergence of Estimates